fundraiser

 Licia's BDOG Fundraiser for CCHAT

-CCHAT opened its doors in 1996 with the singular mission of teaching children who are deaf and hard of hearing (DHH) to develop the necessary listening and spoken language (LSL) skills required for lifelong success.
-Now in its 26th year, CCHAT has evolved to become the premier LSL program for children with hearing loss in the greater Sacramento area.
-In total, the program serves hundreds of students each year between its Rancho Cordova campus and through mainstream services in local school districts.
+CCHAT opened its doors in 1996 with the singular mission of teaching children who are Deaf and Hard of Hearing (DHH) to develop the necessary listening and spoken language (LSL) skills required for lifelong success.
+Now in its 28th year, CCHAT has evolved to become the premier LSL program for DHH children in the greater Sacramento area.
+The program serves hundreds of students each year between its Rancho Cordova campus, mainstream services in local school districts and hearing screenings throughout the region.
 CCHAT envisions a future where the educational, social, and vocational success of these children is not limited by their hearing loss.

 CCHAT's impact is evident when looking at students and alumni who are thriving on their hearing loss journey thanks to a foundation of listening and spoken language skills developed at CCHAT.
-Hafiz Azizpur, currently in CCHAT's Primary Class, moved to the United States from Afghanistan, and his family credits CCHAT for developing his language and restoring hope to their family.
-Read his story by clicking on the "Meet HAFIZ!" tab above.
+After surviving the NICU, Reagan Wilson and her family found CCHAT at age 5.
+Thanks to CCHAT services, she is now a successful, social high school student, who excels both inside and outside of the classroom.
+Read her story by clicking on the "Meet REAGAN!" tab above.

-CCHAT is a unique program for children with hearing loss, birth to third grade.
+CCHAT is a unique program for children who are deaf or hard of hearing, birth to third grade.
 CCHAT’s primary goal is to help these children achieve age-appropriate listening and spoken language skills, allowing them to mainstream into neighborhood schools alongside their hearing peers.
 Children access sound with hearing aids and cochlear implants, and CCHAT’s dedicated staff of teachers, speech therapists, audiologists, and instructional aides helps students learn how to listen and speak for themselves.
 With the development of communication skills, children gain independence and the ability to succeed in a hearing world.

 *Funds necessary to maintain the highly trained teachers of the deaf and hard of hearing, speech-language pathologists, and audiologists who are paramount to the success of CCHAT and its students.
-Programs include Newborn Hearing Screening/Diagnostic Evaluations, Infant/Toddler Early Intervention Programs, Preschool Program, Primary Program, Hearing and Healthcare for All, and Mainstream Support Program.
+Programs include Newborn Hearing Screening/Diagnostic Evaluations, Infant/Toddler Early Intervention Programs, Preschool Programs, Primary Programs, Hearing and Healthcare for All, and Mainstream Support Programs.

-*CCHAT is looking to add three members to their current Board of Directors.
-Areas of desired expertise include finance, marketing, and media relations.
+*CCHAT would like to add three members to its current Board of Directors.
+Areas of desired expertise include healthcare, finance, marketing, and media relations.

 *Facilitate the organization and execution of fundraising events.